iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 ### Subscription

-To subscribe to a channel, subscribers create a subscribe message that is linked to the channel announcement message.
+To subscribe to a channel, subscribers create a subscribe message linked to the channel announcement message.
 The message link should then be provided to the author.
-This allows the author to handle the subscription message and use the public key of the subscriber for access control and validation purposes.
+This allows the author to handle the subscription message and use the subscriber's public key for access control and validation purposes.

 #### Subscriber